kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 because in my experience most of the databases users put into PG DBMSs are extracted from relational systems so have inherent structure.

-It's worth reiterating that Kùzu implements a variant of the property graph data model that we call the *structured* property graph model.
+**Note on Kùzu's structured PG model:** Kùzu implements a variant of the property graph data model that we call the *structured* property graph model.
 This is more or less equivalent to the relational model, except that we require users to identify their tables as "node" or "relationship" tables.
 That is why this model appears at the same location as the relational model in the figure above.
 This is a conscious choice that we are very happy about.